paul-blackwell/movie-search-docs-/docs/tutorials/unit-1-answers.md

 Clone the **[unit-1-answers](https://github.com/paul-blackwell/movie-search/tree/unit-1-anwsers)**, branch to get the answers to unit-1.

 ## Answer
 Firstly, we need to define our state in the parent component `<Layout />` and pass it down to the child components.
 We need to do this because we need both the children to access the state.
-The `<Header />` will need to update the state and display a hamburger or cross icon depending on what the state is and the `<Nav />` will need the state to toggle between two CSS classes to be shown or hidden.
+The `<Header />` will need to update the state and display a hamburger or cross icon depending on what the state is and the `<Nav />` will need the state to toggle a CSS class to be shown or be hidden.
 Lets call our initial state `showMobileNav` and our setState to be `setMobileNav`.
 As we don’t want to display our navigation unless the user clicks on the hamburger icon, we are going to set our initial state to `false`.

 ```jsx
 import React, { useState } from 'react';